withered-magic/starpls/README.md

 3. Open VSCode, `Run and Debug > Run Extension (Debug Build)`.
 4. In the extension development host, open a `.star` file and enjoy syntax highlighting and error messages!

+Additionally, you may want to enable auto-completion and other features for Bazel builtins.
+This can be done with the following steps.
+1. Build the Bazel builtins proto.
+This can be done by cloning the [Bazel repository](https://github.com/bazelbuild/bazel) and then building the builtins proto with `bazel build //src/main/java/com/google/devtools/build/lib:gen_api_proto`.
+2. Copy the Bazel builtins proto to your working copy of the `starpls` repo.
+Specifically, copy it to `<starpls repository root>/editors/code/builtin.pb`, as this is where the development setup expects the proto to be by default.

 ## Roadmap
 - Parsing
     - [x] Error resilient Starlark parser